 As part of full project information form (PIF) development, subrecipients are required to produce and include in their project information form a detailed project description, preliminary cost estimates, and a project schedule.
 The cost estimate may include project costs, project delivery costs, and administrative costs.
 NCORR Infrastructure Recovery program staff will coordinate and communicate with the subrecipient on whether project delivery and administrative costs are to be provided to supplement the grant or if these costs are included in the project amount.
-In the event that project delivery costs are granted, they may not exceed 10% of project costs, and administrative costs may not exceed 0.5% of project costs.
-All project delivery costs, and administrative costs must be justifiable.
-No project costs incurred prior to project information form acceptance will be eligible for reimbursement, except for those required for the development of the project information form itself.
-No project delivery or administrative costs incurred prior to project information form acceptance will be eligible for reimbursement.
+In the event that project delivery costs are granted, they may not exceed 10% of project costs, and administrative costs must be justifiable.
+No project costs incurred prior to project information form acceptance will be eligible for reimbursement, except for those required for the development of the project information form acceptance will be eligible for reimbursement.